 Postgraduate Certificate in Education.
 A one or two-year teacher training course taken after your first degree.
+FACTSHEET 3 Jargon buster

 Postgraduate courses

 Courses at a higher level, usually only available if you have already passed your degree.
 Postgraduate study can lead to a master's degree or a Postgraduate Certificate or Diploma.